msalafia/deblog/README.md

 - `name`: A string representing the name of the logging method that will be exposed by the deblog instance.
 - `level`: The method that will be called on the console object.
 The only allowed values are `"log" | "debug" | "info" | "warn" | "error"`.
 For commodity, you can import and use the enumeration `LogLevels` to assign a proper value to this property.
 - `tag`: A string to be attached at the beginning of the log line printed in the console.
+- `timestamp`: It is used to configure a timestamp before the tag and the message of the log.
+When `true` is provided, a timestamp is generated using `[${(new Date()).toLocaleTimeString()}]`.
+You can also provide a function returning a string to customize your timestamp format or decide whatever to return.
+The default value is `false`.
 - `enabled`: Specifies if the logging method will print in the console when it will be called.

 ## Deblog Repository